score-json/json/TSF/trustable/statements/JLS-26.md

     Erikhu1: 1.0
 ---

-Pipeline execution results are analyzed in nlohmann/json.
+Pipeline execution results are analyzed in the nlohmann/json repository.